DRPatil12/Exp.9/README.md

     Stop.

-## 6. Addition and Multiplication with a Number (Scalar Operations):
+## 6. Addition and Multiplication with a Number:

     Start the program.